mgn200/imdb_movies/README.md

 netflix.pay 10
 netflix.balance       # 10

-# You can order movies, if you have enough money
+# You can order movies, if you have enough money, by providing desired movie parameters
-# It will use #pick_movie from MovieCollection
 netflix.show(year: 2000, genre: 'Drama')

-# You can also use more advanced filtering and save your filters
+# You can also use more advanced filtering and save your filters for future use
 netflix.show { |movie| !movie.title.include?('Terminator') && movie.genre.include?('Action') && movie.year > 2003 }
 netflix.define_filter(:new_sci_fi) { movie.period: :new, movie.genre: 'Sci-Fi' }
 netflix.show(new_sci_fi: true)